aol/cyclops-integration/cyclops-reactor/readme.md

 # cyclops-reactor features include

+1. Lazy eXtended collections (backed by Flux)
+2. FluxSource -> for pushing data into Flux and Mono types
-1. Native for comprehensions for Reactor types
+3. Native for comprehensions for Reactor types
-2. Native Monad Tranformer for Flux and Mono.
+4. Native Monad Tranformer for Flux and Mono.
 FluxT also has native for comprehensions
-3. Monad wrapping via AnyM / AnyMValue / AnyMSeq
+5. Monad wrapping via AnyM / AnyMValue / AnyMSeq
-4. Compatible with cyclops-react pattern matching
+6. Compatible with cyclops-react pattern matching
-5. Ability to use Reactor types inside cyclops-react monad transformers (as the wrapping type, requires conversion to act as the nested type).
+7. Ability to use Reactor types inside cyclops-react monad transformers (as the wrapping type, requires conversion to act as the nested type).

 # Lazy extended Collections

 1. LazyListX
 2. LazyDequeX
+3. LazyQueueX

 ### Notes :